 - Treatment can take place both inpatient as well as outpatient facilities.

 If you or a loved one struggle with addiction, help is available.
-Contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can address substance use and any co-occurring disorders.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can address substance use and any co-occurring disorders.

 National Institute on Drug Abuse for Teens.
 “Mind Matters: The body’s response to opioids.”
 July 24, 2019.
 Accessed July 24, 2019.

 FDA.gov “PERCOCET.”
 November 2006.
 Accessed July 24, 2019.